 This qualification cannot be taken in conjunction with A Level Sociology, Psychology or Law.

 The Extended Project Qualification (EPQ) is an independent research project that allows students to move beyond the restrictions of A Level specifications and select a topic that is of particular interest to them.
 Students can choose a topic to explore that they have never studied at school before.
 The student will then be required to conduct their own research into their chosen area and produce either a 5000-word essay or can even create an artefact of their choice supplemented with a 2000-word essay.
 Previous examples have been a creation of a dog biscuit brand, website creations, paintings and even items of clothing.
 This is a wonderful opportunity for students to showcase their talents in research as well as presenting their findings to their fellow peers at the end of their project.
 Choosing to complete the EPQ will demonstrate to universities that the student can excel at independent research.

 Higher Education Links and Career Opportunities

-Strong relationships are established with the University of Kent, Canterbury Christ Church University and the Portsmouth University.
-Several University of Kent students studying social science subjects have recently completed a teaching module in the department.
-Visits to universities are frequent which include sample lectures and tours of university facilities and accommodation.
+Strong relationships are established with local universities (University of Kent, Canterbury Christ Church University).
+Several University of Kent students studying social science subjects have recently completed a teaching module in the department, passing on their knowledge to the current cohort.

-Many of our students go on to university to study, Law being one of the most popular subjects.
+Many of our students go on to university to study social sciences.
 Ex-students have gone on to qualify as solicitors and barristers or work in legal research posts for private companies and the Government.